Sheep are one of the most common livestock animals in the world. They can be used for meat, wool, and milk, among other things.

 The Columbia has a large-sized body, with rams weighing in between 225 and 300 pounds and ewes weighing between 150 and 225 pounds.

-The wool on this breed is not as fine or soft as some other breeds, but it is able to be harvested and used as a heavy, medium-wool fleece with good staple length.
+The wool on this breed is not as fine or soft as some other breeds, but it is able to be harvested and used as a heavy, medium-wool fleece with a good staple length.
 They produce hardy, fast-growing lambs that do well in range-like conditions.

 5. Dorset Horn